ABOUT KZN WOMEN IN BUSINESS

-With a database of 850 women that continues to grow monthly, KZNWIB is an extensive network of businesswomen and executive decision makers in the Durban area and throughout KwaZulu-Natal.
+With a database of 1 800 women that continues to grow monthly, KZNWIB is an extensive network of businesswomen and executive decision-makers in the Durban area and throughout KwaZulu-Natal.

-Durban & Coast SPCA is our currently elected charity beneficiary of KZNWIB, with formal contributions by the organization, as well as individual contributions of time and expertise by members.
+The Robin Hood foundation is currently our elected charity beneficiary of KZNWIB, with formal contributions by the organisation, as well as individual contributions of time and expertise by members.

-The Chairmanship of KZNWIB changes after no more than three years, though two years is the usual term of office.
+The Chairmanship of KZNWIB changes after two years as this is the usual term of office.
 This regular change of leadership is a particular strength of KZNWIB and has, no doubt, contributed to its longevity and continued freshness and relevance to our members.
-Over the last 19 years, each chairman has left her own unique mark on KZN Women in Business and infused it with freshness.
+Over the last 26 years, each chairman has left her unique mark on KZN Women in Business and infused it with freshness.

 2020-2021: SENTA DUFFIELD